• Skip to main content

 Recipe Notes

-If you don't have the necessary canned tomato products, use a 24-ounce marinara sauce and 1 cup of water instead.
+Marinara shortcut: If you don’t have the individual canned tomato products on hand, a 24-ounce jar of marinara sauce plus about one cup of water works well as a simple substitute.

-When reheating, add small amounts of water or broth as desired because the noodles absorb the broth even after the soup has cooled down.
+Reheating tips: When reheating, add small amounts of broth or water as needed since the pasta continues to absorb liquid even after the soup has cooled.

 _____________________________

-Note: If doubling the recipe, you must use an 8 or 10-quart cooker to accommodate the volume.
+Note: If doubling the recipe, use an 8- or 10-quart pressure cooker to safely accommodate the volume.

 Equipment